 There is one big caveat though, as Oculus now requires you to log into your Quest with a Facebook account.
 That could understandably be a deal breaker for you, but Oculus argues this move will allow them to take advantage of Facebook features such as messaging, live streaming and events.
 The upcoming Facebook Horizon app will also provide a new way to hang out with your friends in VR in the future, but it’s currently unknown when this will launch.

-The Oculus Quest 2 is the ultimate VR headset you can buy.
-It’s one of the only headsets that can function both independently and connected to a gaming PC (with the required cable), ensuring a huge and varied library of games from both Oculus’ own digital store and SteamVR.
+The Oculus Quest 2 is one of the only headsets that can function both independently and connected to a gaming PC (with the required cable), ensuring a huge and varied library of games from both Oculus’ own digital store and SteamVR.